Ron Maierhofer

-Ronald P. Maierhofer is a retired American soccer forward who owned the Denver Avalanche of the Major Indoor Soccer League.
+Ronald P. Maierhofer is an American retired soccer forward who owned the Denver Avalanche of the Major Indoor Soccer League.

 Player

 Maierhofer graduated from the Park School of Buffalo, New York in 1953.
-At Park, he was a four year soccer letterman.
+At Park, he was a four-year soccer letterman.
 Maierhofer also achieved All-League honors in basketball, track and baseball.
 He is a member of the Park School Hall of Fame.
 He then attended Cornell University where he was a 1959 Second Team All American soccer player.
 In addition to playing soccer, he was also a midfielder on the lacrosse team in 1958 and 1959 and was a member of the Quill and Dagger society.
 He graduated in 1960 with a bachelor's degree in Industrial and Labor Relations and was inducted into the Cornell University Athletic Hall of Fame in 1986.
 In 1959, he played for the U.S. soccer team which placed third at the Pan American Games.
+However, the matches were not counted as official U.S. national team matches.
 He briefly played for a team based in Toronto.